Tearful Veteran Valverde Crashes Out Of Vuelta - UrduPoint

 The Movistar leader tried to continue after his fall but gave up, pulling to the side of the road and climbing off his bike, head bowed.
 He was in tears as he climbed into the team car.

-Valverde won the world championships in 2018, has won 11 major one-day classics and 17 stages on Grand Tours, but he has yet to decide if he will continue his career into next season.
+This was the 41-year-old's 15th Vuelta and it will be only the second time he has not completed the entire route of the race he won in 2009.

-British rider Hugh Carthy of EF, third in the Vuelta last year, also pulled out on Friday.
+Valverde won the world championships in 2018, has won 11 major one-day classics and 17 stages on Grand Tours, but has suggested he might not continue into next season, which means the crash could mark the end of his career.